Rade Krunić

-Rade Krunić ([râːde krûːnitɕ]; born 7 October 1993) is a Bosnian professional footballer who plays as a midfielder for Serie A club Milan and the Bosnia and Herzegovina national team.
+Rade Krunić ([râːde krûːnitɕ]; born 7 October 1993) is a Bosnian professional footballer who plays as a midfielder for Serbian SuperLiga club Red Star Belgrade and the Bosnia and Herzegovina national team.

 Krunić started his professional career at Sutjeska Foča, before joining Donji Srem in 2013.
 In 2014, he moved to Hellas Verona, who loaned him back to Donji Srem later that year.
-He switched to Borac Čačak in 2015.
-Later that year, Krunić signed with Empoli.
-In 2019, he was transferred to Milan.
+In 2015, he switched to Borac Čačak.
+Later that year, he signed with Empoli.
+Five years later, Krunić was transferred to Milan, who sent him on loan to Fenerbahçe in 2024, with whom he signed permanently later that year.
+He moved to Red Star Belgrade in 2024.

-A former youth international for Bosnia and Herzegovina, Krunić made his senior international debut in 2016, earning over 20 caps since.
+A former youth international for Bosnia and Herzegovina, Krunić made his senior international debut in 2016, earning over 30 caps since.

 Club career

 Early career

-Krunić came through youth setup of his hometown club Sutjeska Foča, which he joined in 2006.
+Krunić came through the youth setup of his hometown club Sutjeska Foča, which he joined in 2006.
 He made his professional debut in 2011 at the age of 17.
 On 6 November, he scored his first professional goal against Modriča, which secured the victory for his team.

 In January 2013, he signed with Serbian side Donji Srem.

-In the summer of 2014, Krunić moved to Italian outfit Hellas Verona, who sent him back on a six-month loan to Donji Srem.
+In the summer of 2014, Krunić moved to Italian outfit Hellas Verona, who loaned him back to Donji Srem.

 In January 2015, he switched to Borac Čačak.

 Empoli

-In July, Krunić joined Empoli on a three-year deal.
-He made his official debut for the team against Sassuolo on 4 October.
+In July, Krunić joined Empoli on a three-year contract.
+He made his official debut for the squad against Sassuolo on 4 October.
 On 24 October, he scored his first goal for Empoli in a triumph over Genoa.

-In October 2017, he extended his contract until June 2021.
+In October 2017, he extended his deal with the team until June 2021.

-Krunić was an important piece in Empoli's conquest of Serie B title, his first trophy with the club, which was sealed on 28 April 2018 and earned them promotion to Serie A just one season after being relegated.
+Krunić was an important piece in Empoli's conquest of the Serie B title, his first trophy with the club, which was sealed on 28 April 2018 and earned them promotion to the Serie A just one season after being relegated.
 He had an impact of 5 goals and 10 assists.

 On 1 December, he played his 100th game for the side against SPAL and managed to score a goal.